matsengrp/dpvt/README.md

 - `models.py`: contains definitions of models.

-- `wrapper.py`: contains wrappers for a model and a dataset.
+- `wrapper.py`: contains wrappers for models and datasets.

 ### File structure of companion repo `dpvt-experiments-1`